atomistic-machine-learning/schnetpack/docs/getstarted/getstarted.rst

 Benchmark Datasets
 ==================

-SchNetPack provides convenient interfaces to popular benchmark datasets in order to train and test its model.
+SchNetPack provides convenient interfaces to popular benchmark datasets in order to train and test models.

 QM9
 ^^^